wcorona269/LitterBug/README.md

 - Input player name
 - Read instructions from a pop-up window
 - Use keyboard arrows to crawl around the map
-- Collect litter & exchange it for cash at the Dump.
+- Collect litter & exchange it for cash at the Dump
 - There 5 litter types, each unique in value:
     - $1 = soda can
     - $2 = pizza box